Minimally Invasive Surgery

 What Tools are Used in Minimally Invasive Surgery?

-Minimally invasive surgery needs special tools and equipment, and the medical team must be specially trained to use them.
-Here are some of the tools used:
+Minimally invasive surgery requires special tools and equipment, and the medical team must undergo specialized training to use them.
+Some of the tools used include:

 • Endoscopes: These are long, thin tubes with a camera and light at the end.
 They come in different sizes and can be rigid or flexible, depending on where the surgeon needs to look inside your body.